Pernicies27/godfather/README.md

 Clone this repository.

 It's strongly recommended to create a virtual environment for this project.
+If you are using virtualenvwrapper, create a new environment using `$ mkvirtualenv godfather`.
-You can do so by running `$ virtualenv .` in the project root folder.
+Otherwise, run `$ virtualenv .virtualenv` in the project root folder and add `.virtualenv/` to your `.git/info/exclude`.

+You can activate your new environment with `$ workon godfather` (virtualenvwrapper) or `$ source .virtualenv/bin/activate` (if you don't use virtualenvwrapper).

 After that, do the following to install the necessary dependencies: